ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

 And all the men and women merely players.
 ```

-This joins text together in a similar way to the `<>` glue operator, with a few key differences:
+The `\` backslash operator joins text together in a similar way to the `<>` glue operator, with a few key differences:

   1. Unlike glue, `\` preserves a single newline between the joined text.
   2. The next line will always be interpreted as plain text, even if it starts with a syntax keyword